HemaVarshiniB/DevOpsLab/project3_DeployStaticPage_s3_CloudFront/README.md

 - If we have multiple images, we can test by adding images path to the URL and see that images are displayed within no-time due to it's caching.

 ---

+### Delete the CloudFront distribtion:
+- Go to AWS CloudFront, open your distribution, disable it and wait until it becomes disabled, then click delete and confirm to remove it.